 Check out what Arya and I found when I got home and opened the box:

 The camera, install disk, and instruction manual together weigh 4.3 ounces.
 The packaging material weighs 4.4 ounces — more than the product itself!
 The plastic window will be added to my tally in September.
 The cardboard box will go into the recycling bin.
 But I can’t let that be the end of the story.
-Some… Read the rest
+Some small amounts of packaging are unavoidable,… Read the rest

 Seems like this is the year for smelly appliances and DIY solutions.
 A few months ago, it was dishwasher funk.
 And then recently, we noticed a linty residue on our clothes and a moldy smell coming from the washing machine.
 (The residue was not laundry powder; we use soapnuts.)